polymerchm/rpi-doorbot/README.md

 - holds a list a valid keyfobs
 - hold time of last fob list refresh
 - holds serial number info for RPI
+- holds id of last read successful fob
-- hold the time of the last reboot
+- hold time of last successful fob
 - redis pubsub capabilty used for interprocess communication

 ---